mmone/marlintool/README.md

 # marlintool
-This is a convenience shell script for setting up a standalone Marlin build environment on Raspberry Pi and Linux in general.

-If you are already running [octoprint](https://octopi.octoprint.org/) as a printserver on a Raspberry Pi it is convenient to also build Marlin on it.
-This script sets up the necessary build environment collects dependencies and provides commands for building and uploading from the commandline.
-It uses the official Arduino toolchain for ARM.
+This script sets up the build environment collects dependencies and provides commands for building and uploading Marlin from the commandline.
+It uses the official Arduino toolchain.
 Everything is standalone, nothing is installed.

-It also works on Linux in general.
-If you don’t build on ARM you will need to change the architecture though.
-Check the parameters at the beginning of the script for that.
+The script is setup by default to build the Marlin fork [“Skynet3D”](https://github.com/SkyNet3D/Marlin) for the Anet A8 Prusa clone on a Raspberry Pi.

+Several parameters at the begginning of the script allow to configure it for different targets.

+- If you would like to build stock Marlin, change the “marlinRepositoryUrl” parameter respectively.

+- If you are not on ARM set the "arduinoToolchainArchitecture" parameter to your architecture.

-The script is setup by default to build the Marlin fork [“Skynet3D”](https://github.com/SkyNet3D/Marlin) for the Anet A8 Prusa clone.
-If you want to build stock Marlin, change the “marlinRepositoryUrl” parameter respectively.
-You should also set the parameter “hardwareDefintionDirectory” to an empty string, this prevents the script from trying to copy the board definition that is needed for the A8.
+- If you dont need additional hardware/board definitions because you can use the ones that come with the toolchain set the parameter “hardwareDefintionDirectory” to an empty string.
+This prevents the script from trying to copy the board definition that is needed for the A8.

-If you need additional libraries for your build add them to the "getDependencies" function.
+- If you need additional libraries for your build add them to the "getDependencies" function.

-If you are running octopi on you Raspberry you need to disconnect it from your printer before uploading, otherwise the serial port is blocked.
+Reminder: If you are running octopi on you Raspberry you need to disconnect it from your printer before uploading, otherwise the serial port is blocked.

-Commandline parameters
+Available commandline parameters
 =======================
 ### -s --setup